luisra/stat-models/README.md

 * Is it possible to build a predictive model with a mean squared error (MSE) of 5% or less?
 * Is it possible to build a classification model with a test error rate of 5% or less?

-First, we built and tested predictive models for the satisfaction level of an employee.
+First, we built predictive models for the satisfaction level of an employee.
 We picked predictors based on best subset selection, forward stepwise, and backward stepwise.
 Ridge regression and lasso models were considered as well.

 Best Subset (Exhaustive):
 ```